cedricbonhomme/newspipe/README.rst

 Web service
 -----------

-It is possible to get your articles *via* a dedicated Web service.
-See the example below.
+It is possible to manage your articles thanks to a dedicated Web service.
+See the examples below.

 .. code:: python